-City of Cape Town Growth Management Framework (GMF): The need for a framework ...
+City of Cape Town Growth Management Framework (GMF): The need for a Framework...

-- Clear corporate/political message dictates that future City growth and development must contribute to: - Addressing fragmented legacy of City form (integration/compaction), - Extending basic service provision, - Inclusive economic growth and job creation, - Efficiency of networks and investment (balance between new and maintenance), - Social mobility of communities, - Resource efficiency/optimisation, - Financial sustainability, - Transit-oriented development. - The Cape Town Growth Management Plan(/Framework) GMP will encompass the City's developmental vision for the future translated into reality through our policies, programmes and investment: accordingly, growth rationale and priority framed by City strategy (for example the IDP, EGS, SDS, TOD, SDF, IHSF etc.) and Medium-Term Infrastructure Investment Framework. - A medium to longer term or 15-year growth management framework for Cape Town. - · Providing a framework to facilitate decision making in an environment of competing priorities and risks. - Any development undertaken by the City itself would have to adhere strictly to the framework to ensure strategic objectives are met. - Private development should be naturally directed towards spatially advantageous locations. - Transit-oriented development has emerged as the principle consideration in locating investment, balanced with environmental setting, prevailing land use, amenities and capacity of utility services, to mention a few.
+- Clear corporate / political message dictates that future City growth and development must contribute to: - Addressing fragmented legacy of City form (integration/ compaction), - Extending basic service provision, - Inclusive economic growth and job creation, - Efficiency of networks and investment (balance between new and maintenance), - Social Mobility of communities, - Resource efficiency/ optimisation, - Financial sustainability, - Transit Oriented Development. - The Cape Town Growth Management Plan(/Framework) GMP will encompass the City's developmental vision for the future translated into reality through our policies, programs and investment: accordingly, growth rationale and priority framed by City strategy (for example the IDP.
+EGS, SDS, TOD, SDF, IHSF etc.) and Medium Term Infrastructure investment Framework. - A medium to longer term or 15 year growth management framework for Cape Town. - Provides a framework to facilitate decision making in an environment of competing priorities and risks. - Any development undertaken by the City itself would have to adhere strictly to the framework to ensure strategic objectives are met - Private development should be naturally directed towards spatially advantageous locations. - Transit oriented development has emerged as the principle consideration in locating investment, balanced with environmental setting, prevailing land use, amenities and capacity of utility services, to mention a few.

-Cape Town GMF: Underlying principles of a prospective GMF
+Cape Town Growth Management Framework (GMF): Underlying principles of a prospective GMF

-- · Designation of - 'Growth Promotion Areas' that prioritises development in the short to medium term within strategic locations within the built footprint (as a basic premise); existing and future public transport infrastructure and spatial targeting initiatives (e.g. Integration Zones, Public Transport Zones), and - 'Protection Areas' where precautionary principles apply to protect assets relating to the natural environment, agriculture and other risk factors (e.g. environmental buffers). - Aligns capital and operating budgets to support objectives of these defined areas. - · Collaborative and coordinated planning with other spheres of government to align investment and strategy. - Develop and communicate project pipelines linked to land assembly initiatives supporting priorities and longerterm opportunities. - Expanded commitment to support and invest in urban management institutional arrangements. - Utilise assessment tools to consider: i) the financial impacts (on City, public partners and end users) of capital and operational costs (life-cycle costing) ii) the potential and performance economic nodes and iii) infrastructure and facility capacity.
+- Designation of - "Growth Promotion Areas" that prioritizes development in the short -medium term within strategic locations within the built footprint (as a basic premise); existing and future public transport infrastructure and spatial targeting initiatives (e.g. Integration Zones, Public Transport Zones), and - "Protection Areas" where precautionary principles apply to protect assets relating to the natural environment, agriculture and other risk factors (e.g. environmental buffers). - Aligns capital and operating budgets to support objectives of these defined areas. - Collaborative and coordinated planning with other spheres of government to align investment and strategy. - Develop and communicate project pipelines linked to land assembly initiatives supporting priorities and longer-term opportunities. - Expanded commitment to support and invest in urban management institutional arrangements. - Utilise assessment tools to consider: the financial impacts (on City, public partners and end users) of capital and operational costs (lifecycle costing) ii) the potential and performance economic nodes and iii) infrastructure and facility capacity.

-Cape Town GMF: MTIIF component
+Cape Town Growth Management Framework (GMF): MTIIF component

-- A Medium Term Integrated Infrastructure Investment Framework (MTIIF) has recently been concluded and will be a key informant to the GMF. - MTIIF allows the assessment of the availability and costing of infrastructure required to support growth and development based on future land use scenarios. - Establishes a cross-sectoral view of existing infrastructure maintenance, upgrade programmes and operational expenditure. - Illustrates risks with existing capacities and the programmes currently being implemented and identifies infrastructure requirements to sustainably accommodate existing needs and growth, and the impacts, leverage and opportunity cost of alternative investment decisions. - Proposes a number of recommendations to embed and institutionalise the principles which will be further evolved under the growth Management Work Group including: - entrenching the spatial costing tool in spatial prioritisation; - spatial differentiation of development charges; - introducing the framework in assessment of regional planning applications; - and utilising the framework to motivate for grant funding and budget prioritisation.
+- A Medium Term Integrated Infrastructure Investment Framework (MTIIF) has recently concluded and will be a key informant to the GMF. - MTIIF allows the assessment of the availability and costing of infrastructure required to support growth and development based on future land use scenarios. - Establishes a cross-sectoral view of existing infrastructure maintenance, upgrade programs and operational expenditure. - Illustrates risks with existing capacities and the programmes currently being implemented and identifies infrastructure requirements to sustainably accommodate existing needs and growth, and the impacts, leverage and opportunity cost of alternative investment decisions. - Proposes a number of recommendations to embed and institutionalise the principles which will be further evolved under the growth Management Work Group including: - entrenching the spatial costing tool in spatial prioritisation; - spatial differentiation of development charges; - introducing the framework in assessment of regional planning applications; - and utilising the framework to motivate for grant funding and budget prioritisation.